-We have delegated unit pricing and investment accounting (and shortly expect to delegate provision of registry services) to:
+We have delegated unit pricing, investment accounting and registry services to:

 MMC Limited Level 25, QBE Centre 125 Queen Street Auckland 1010

 Auditor

 Deloitte has been appointed as Auditor of the Forsyth Barr Investment Funds.
 Deloitte is registered under the Auditor Regulation Act 2011.
 Other than in its capacity as auditor, and the provision of tax compliance services which it provides to us, Deloitte has no relationship with, or interests in, the Forsyth Barr Investment Funds.